wolfenick/segment-keyboard/README.md

 # SEGMENT Keyboard

-SEGMENT is a 60% form factor keyboard featuring only through-hole components, drawing design inspiration from memory plane PCB's of the 1980s.
-As such, the design incorperates some additional logic IC's for polling the switch matrix, and is driven by the humble ATtiny2313A.
+SEGMENT is a 60% form factor keyboard featuring only through-hole components, drawing design inspiration from PCB's of the 1980s.
+This project is still in the early stages of design and testing.